|

 Solar powered long range network camera:

-This stand alone, internet linked camera monitors the intake of an hydro electric penstock and water supply.
+This stand alone, internet linked camera monitors the intake of an hydro electric penstock and water supply at an elevation of 1500 feet, on a mountain 200 km north of Vancouver BC.
 The tower is mounted on an 8 foot deep by 4 foot diameter holding tank from which the pipeline exits.
-In addition to monitoring the water intake, the telematary package also monitors the water level in the tank and radios the level data to the power house.
+In addition to monitoring the water intake, the telemetry package also monitors the water level in the tank and radios the level data to the power house.
 Low water level will set off an alarm.
 The package is powered by a 20 watt BP module, charging a 12 amp hour gel cell.
 An internal controller can be set to transmit pictures at any desired time interval.
 Pictures can be sent via ftp and or email.
-An access point or router serves as the receiving terminal.
-Long range, outdoor 'Tranzio brand' radios are used.
+A router feeds the signal into a Hughes Net satellite internet terminal.
+Long range, outdoor 'Tranzio brand' radios are used for the link.
 Protocol is 802.11G.

 Complete made up packages are available from us here.
 Email to info@homepower.ca for more information.
 Different sized modules are also available depending on the solar influx.
 Yagi or dish or flat panel antennas available from 6 to 30 dB gain.